Chicken Pot Pie Soup

 1. Heat a dutch oven or soup pot over medium/high heat and melt in 6 Tbsp butter.

-2. Add chopped onion, chopped celery, and sliced carrots and sauté 5-7 minutes, stirring occasionally, until softened and lightly golden.
+2. Add chopped onion, chopped celery, and sliced carrots, and sauté for 5-7 minutes, stirring occasionally, until softened and lightly golden.

 4. Add 1/3 cup flour and stir constantly for 1 minute until golden.